 Timothy Power and I coordinate the Brazilian Legislative Surveys, a three-decade effort to track and record the beliefs of Brazilian legislators.
 The 8th wave of the BLS was fielded during the first semester of 2017 and the complete dataset is available in the projects' repository.
 The first paper out of this wave examined the relative importance of each ministerial position in Brazil and was published in Research and Politics.
-A second paper on polarization and fragmentation has recently been accepted by Comparative Politics.
+A second paper on polarization and fragmentation is forthcoming in Comparative Politics.
 The updated estimates of the ideological positions of Brazilian parties are available as supplemental materials to this publication.

 - (2018, with David Samuels) "Partisans, Antipartisans, and Nonpartisans: Voting Behavior in Brazil'' Cambridge University Press.

 - (2020, with Daniela Campello) "Endogenous Policymaking'' The Journal of Politics.
 Supplemental information, data, and replication materials available here.